-This three-day, two-night tour explored the lower Colorado River where virtually every drop of the river is allocated, yet demand is growing from myriad sources — increasing population, declining habitat, drought and climate change.
+This tour explored the lower Colorado River where virtually every drop of the river is allocated, yet demand is growing from myriad sources — increasing population, declining habitat, drought and climate change.

 The 1,450-mile river is a lifeline to 40 million people in the Southwest across seven states and Mexico.
 How the Lower Basin states – Arizona, California and Nevada – use and manage this water to meet agricultural, urban, environmental and industrial needs is the focus of this tour.

-The tour traveled along the Lower Colorado River from Hoover Dam to the Salton Sea and the Coachella Valley.
+This 3-day, 2-night tour traveled along the Lower Colorado River from Hoover Dam to the Salton Sea and the Coachella Valley, including a boat trip through scenic Topock Gorge.
 Along the way, experts discussed challenges related to what is the most contested, beloved for recreation and meticulously managed river in the United States.

 “This tour was so well put together.
 You guys did a spectacular job.
 The topics were relevant, the speakers good, the other participants fun and knowledgeable.
 You could offer consulting services on how to do tours!”